Project-Benjamin/Mass-Driver/README.md

 3. Browse to an unmodified USA Xenogears Disc 2 raw BIN.
 4. Select **Build game**, then **Play**.

-The patcher does not include Xenogears, an emulator, or a BIOS.
+The patcher does not include the Xenogears .bin file, an emulator, or a BIOS.
 It reads but never changes the source BIN.

+***ATTENTION***
+Both the patcher and the modified ROM itself are under development.
+Contact: Azarel123@hotmail.com